There are no strict rules about how parents should make an agreement to care for a child after separation.

 The Family Courts also have “Do It Yourself Kits” and guidance about applying for parenting orders:

-- Federal Circuit Court of Australia - How do I apply for Parenting Orders?
+- Federal Circuit and Family Court of Australia - How do I apply for Parenting Orders?

 - Family Court of Western Australia - Parenting Orders Kit